Joe Rogan: Other views, medical misinformation, and advocacy

 During an episode of his podcast in February 2023, Rogan stated the "idea that Jewish people are not into money is ridiculous.
-That’s like saying Italians aren’t into pizza.
+That's like saying Italians aren't into pizza.
 It's fucking stupid."
-Rogan made the comment in defense of Congresswoman Ilhan Omar, who faced allegations of antisemitism, for saying that political support for Israel was "all about the benjamins."
-Jonathan Greenblatt, the Director of the Anti-Defamation League, condemned Rogan's comment as reflecting "antisemitic tropes about Jews and money."
+Rogan made the comment in defense of Congresswoman Ilhan Omar, who faced allegations of antisemitism for saying that political support for Israel was "all about the benjamins".
+Jonathan Greenblatt, the Director of the Anti-Defamation League, condemned Rogan's comment as reflecting "antisemitic tropes about Jews and money".

+In a February 2024 podcast with Bret Weinstein, Rogan promoted the debunked claim that party drugs such as poppers were "a very important factor in AIDS", and falsely claimed that the antiviral drug AZT killed people "quicker" than AIDS itself.
+Rogan and Weinstein also praised AIDS denialist Peter Duesberg, saying that he had been "demonized" for his arguments about AZT.
+The American Foundation for AIDS Research reacted by saying, "The fact is that the human immunodeficiency virus (HIV), untreated, causes AIDS" and criticizing the podcast for "disseminating false information".

+In April 2025, Rogan said that the re-emergence of the disability slur "retard" into the mainstream is "one of the greatest cultural victories that I think is spurred on, probably, by podcasts".

+In September 2025, Rogan was criticized by Jessica Tierney, a paleoclimatologist at the University of Arizona, for his interpretation of a global temperature chart that she co-authored.
+Based on Tierney's chart, Rogan claimed that global temperatures are cooling, despite evidence favoring global warming.